johnbeve/PHI-696/Project-3/README.md

 3. Model the following natural language expressions using terms from BFO and RO; you are welcome to introduce new terms where needed:
 ```
+Tuesday is instance_of one-dimensional temporal region
+Wednesday is an instance of one-dimensional temporal region
+Arm is an instance of fiat object part

   (a) Sally has an arm Tuesday but does not have an arm Wednesday.
-  Sally participates in having at least one arm on Tuesday precedes Sally participates in having no arms on Wednesday.
+  Sally participates in having_at_least_one_arm on Tuesday precedes Sally participates in having_no_arms on Wednesday.

   (b) Every liver has some cell as part at all times it exists.
   Liver has_part_at_all_times some Cell